 Step 2.
-Where no response is received within 7 days, Supervisor makes a further attempt to contact the student in writing (by e-mail) explaining that he/she must make contact and attend supervision.
-Student will also be warned that if they do not respond to this communication they will be at risk of programme termination.
+Where no response is received within 7 days, Supervisor makes a further attempt to contact the student in writing (by email) explaining that he/she must make contact and attend supervision.
+Student will also be warned that if they do not respond to this communication, they will be at risk of programme termination.

 Step 3.
 Where no response is received and where there has been no contact for 4 weeks, the student must be contacted in writing (by email) and advised of the importance attending a meeting.
-The e-mail should make clear that the Graduate School and UKVI Compliance team have been alerted to their absence from scheduled supervisions.
+The email should make clear that the Graduate School and Student Immigration and Compliance team have been alerted to their absence from scheduled supervisions.
 The Graduate School should be copied into this message to the student.
-This will alert the Graduate School to contact the UKVI compliance team.
-The UKVI Compliance team will contact the student and invite them in for a mandatory meeting seeking a reasonable justification for their lack of attendance.
+This will alert the Graduate School to contact the Student Immigration and Compliance team who will contact the student and invite them in for a mandatory meeting seeking a reasonable justification for their lack of attendance.

-Step 4.Where no response is received and the student fails to attend the meeting with the UKVI Compliance Team, the student will be sent a withdrawal of Tier 4 sponsorship e-mail.
-Student will be given 7 days to provide any additional exceptional evidence to be considered by the UKVI Compliance Manager.
+Step 4.
+Where no response is received and the student fails to attend the meeting with the UKVI Compliance Team, the student will be sent a withdrawal of Student Route sponsorship email.
+Student will be given 7 days to provide any additional exceptional evidence to be considered by the Head of Student Immigration and Compliance.
 If no response is received, student will be programme terminated and reported to UKVI.
 Supervisory teams should also monitor the academic progress of Tier 4 students as well as their attendance.
 Concerns about progress should be raised with the Graduate School and the Cause for Concern process (see Research Degree Regulations) initiated if necessary